raaasin/Medal-Predictor/README.md

 # Olympic Medal Prediction Web App

-This repository contains code for a web app that predicts the number of medals a country is expected to achieve in the Olympics based on the number of athletes and previous medals won.
+This repository contains code for a Machine Learning web app that predicts the number of medals a country is expected to achieve in the Olympics based on the number of athletes and previous medals won.

 ## Table of Contents
 - [Introduction](#introduction)